liquidapps-io/docs/docs/dsps/packages.md

 export DSP_ENDPOINT=https://acme-dsp.com
 # package json uri is the link to your package's information, this is customizable without a required syntax
 export PACKAGE_JSON_URI=https://acme-dsp.com/package1.dsp-package.json
-# for a package to be used on a sidechain using LiquidX, the DSP provider's account
-# on the sidechain must perform a regprovider action.
-To do so, include an object(s) containing:
-# sidechain_provider - DSP name on sidechain
-# service_contract - service contract name on sidechain
-# service_contract - a nodeos or DSP endpoint on the sidechain
-# active_key - of sidechain_provider
-export SIDECHAINS=['{"sidechain_provider":"","service_contract":"ipfsservice2","nodeos_endpoint":"https://api.jungle.alohaeos.com:443","active_key":""}']

 cd $(readlink -f `which setup-dsp` | xargs dirname) zeus register dapp-service-provider-package \